 The peak load of NEDC increases gradually, but the growth changes from year to year depending on the situation of each year.
-Figure 10 indicates that from the historical and forecast data [2018-2026]; the MIS system maximum demand continues rising compared to the last year in 2024 by around 7.24%.
-This high growth increase can be referring to the 83 MW of AI Wusta load (Mahout and Duqum) that going to be connected to MIS through OETC's "Rabt" project.
-For 2025 and 2026, NEDC demand growth expected to vary between 5% to 6%.
+Figure 10 indicates that from the historical and forecast data [2018-2027]; NEDC demand growth expected to continue growing with average rate of 6% for the next three coming years.
 This expected growth driven by a considerable number of governmental investments in tourism projects, infrastructure projects, industrial projects, and private sector investments accompanying them.

 There are two sperate networks In Musandam Governorate: Main network which consists of three Grid Stations (Tibat, Khasab and Dibba Grid Stations).
 This network is supplying around 99% of Musandam Governorate.
 The second network is Madha network.
 Madha is a small Wilayat surrounded by the UAE therefore the power system there consists of 6-11kV diesel generators (with total capacity of 11.3 MW) located in Madha Primary Substation.
-In 2023 summer, recorder peak load of Madah substation was around 7 MW and it is forecasted to remain almost the same for the period of 2024 to 2026 as there is no expectation for new major development in Madha.
-Overall Musandam load growth expected to grow within the limit of 6% as seen in Figure 11 below.
+In 2024 summer, recorder peak load of Madah substation was around 7.6 MW and it is forecasted to remain almost the same for the period of 2025 to 2027 as there is no expectation for new major development in Madha.
+Overall Musandam load growth expected to grow within the limit of 5.2% as seen in Figure 11 below.